 The process is along the same lines as the others on our list in that you create a health profile that is then reviewed by one of their licensed physicians who approves your request and works with you to find the best birth control option.
 For those with health insurance, the cost of their prescription and consultation is usually free.
 If there is a copay, the customer service team will alert you before filling your prescription.
 For those without insurance, you’ll pay $15 for your consultation and pills run $9 per pack when you order a 1-year supply.

 You can select from different refill durations, although sometimes how much of a supply you can get at one time will depend on your health insurance provider.
 You can also select a "back-up prevention kit" add-on—consisting of generic Plan B pills or the FC2 female condom—for any of your deliveries.
 The Pill Club can prescribe in 44 states plus the District of Columbia but can ship prescriptions to all 50 if you want to transfer an existing prescription over to their service from your pharmacy.

 Twentyeight Health: Best for Personalized Care

 If you prefer a bit more of an intimate experience, Twentyeight Health is just the right mix of personalized care and convenience.
-After paying a one-time fee of $20 to fill out a medical questionnaire (although they have been waiving this fee during the COVID-19 crisis), you are then given the option to get a new prescription filled, have your existing one re-upped, or to do a video consultation with one of the company's board-certified female physicians to discuss your options and go over any questions or concerns you may have.
+After paying a one-time fee of $20 to fill out a medical questionnaire, you are then given the option to get a new prescription filled, have your existing one re-upped, or to do a video consultation with one of the company's board-certified female physicians to discuss your options and go over any questions or concerns you may have.